Tag Archives: David Fincher

 The Social Network (2010), Rooney Mara

 Andrew Garfield, Max Minghella, Justin Timberlake, Armie Hammer and Rooney Mara feature as the more than competent supporting cast.
-Looking at the picture above, I can’t help but agree with the line in the movie that refers to the ‘niceness’ of the face of Erica Albright /Rooney Mara.
-It is quite a work of art, isn’t it?.
+Looking at the picture above, I can’t help but agree with the line in the movie that refers to the ‘niceness’ of the face of Erica Albright, a.k.a Rooney Mara.
+Dare I say, it’s an arguably distracting work of art.

 Happy Film Loving,